ajoslin/bootstrap/README.md

 </script>
 ```

-If you want to override more templates it makes sense to store them as individual files and feed the `$templateCache` from those partials.
+If you want to override more templates, it makes sense to store them as individual files and feed the `$templateCache` from those partials.
 For people using Grunt as the build tool it can be easily done using the `grunt-html2js` plugin.
 You can also configure your own template url.
 Let's have a look: